Initial Provisioning Overview

 The following command will forward traffic from localhost at port 8080 to the argocd-server service at port 80:

-kubectl -n argocd port-forward service/argo-cd-argocd-server 8080:80 &
+kubectl -n argocd port-forward service/argo-cd-argocd-server 8080:80 &Log in to Argo CD UI

 In your browser, go to localhost:8080.